 - Highly organized and detail oriented.

 - Ability to work collaboratively with an outstanding professional team.

 - Ability to effectively communicate (verbal and written) with Spanish-speaking families preferred.

 - Lived experience as a former youth in foster care/kinship care, current or former kinship caregiver, or related personal experiences strongly preferred.

 $19-$22 per hour, DOE.
 Generous personal leave and benefits package, including paid time off, paid sabbatical, health, vision and dental insurance, 401k with a company match, life and disability insurance.

 Criminal Background Check

-Because this position has access to confidential client, employee, or financial information any final candidate hired into this position must successfully pass a criminal background check performed by the State of Washington.
+Because this position has access to confidential client, employee, or financial information OR direct interaction with children any final candidate hired into this position must successfully pass a criminal background check performed by the State of Washington.
 Any job offer is contingent on successfully passing this background check.
-A list of disqualifying convictions for this position is available online.
+A list of disqualifying convictions for this position is available here.